Ruff v0.0.285 is out now. Install it from PyPI, or your package manager of choice:

 Why does it matter? #

-To enforce the assertion style recommended by pytest
+To enforce the assertion style recommended by pytest, pytest.raises is preferred over the

 For example, given the following snippet: